 - National Trophy Individual Match – This is an individual match.

 - National Trophy Junior Team Match – This is a two (2) person team match.

 - National Trophy Team Match – This is an eight (8) members Junior team having six (6) shooting members.

 There are three criteria for Junior qualification and ranking for National Team matches that represent MRPC.

-- Sanctioned CMP & NRA matches: Attend within the same year as Nationals a minimum total of two MRPC hosted HP sanctioned NRA and/or CMP matches prior to Nationals.
+- Sanctioned CMP & NRA matches: Attend within the same year as Nationals a minimum of two HP sanctioned CMP and/or NRA matches prior to Nationals.

-- Nationals: Attendance at Nationals is set out as a primary goal of this program but is also optional.
+- Nationals: Attendance at Nationals is set out as a primary goal of this program.